deepaksprojects/Fetch-API/README.md

 # News-website
--I build a news website that has a view toggle button.
+- I build a news website that has a view toggle button.
--I used react.js, bootstrap, HTML, and CSS tech stacks.
+- I used react.js, bootstrap, HTML, and CSS tech stacks.
--It has a form for feedback.
+- It has a form for feedback.
--I also add ease in animation in news cards.
+- I also add ease in animation in news cards.
--News are fecth using fetch method.
+- News are fecth using fetch method.

 # Getting Started with Create React App